-Refugees and migrants suffer brutality and abuses along the routes towards the Mediterranean.
+Refugees and migrants suffer brutality and abuses along the routes to the Mediterranean.
 Many fall prey to traffickers and smugglers and are extorted, raped, and sometimes killed or left to die.
 Many of them flee violence and persecution and have dire and urgent protection needs.
-It is critical that they receive life-saving support and protection in the countries to which they initially flee.

 Since 2014, more than 25,000 deaths and disappearances have occurred in the Mediterranean, with the Central Mediterranean Route being one of the busiest and most dangerous migration routes to Europe.

 As of 25 September this year 67,851 people arrived by sea to Italy, a 54% increase compared to arrivals registered during the same period in 2021.
 Of these, 76% were men, 18% children, and 6% women.
 While the most common countries of origin were Egypt, Tunisia, Bangladesh, and Afghanistan.
 Sicily, in particular, continues to be the main landing place for migrants traveling to Italy, recording 51,000 arrivals.
 Additionally, in the first 9 months of 2022, 1,088 migrants died or went missing trying to cross the Central Mediterranean, including 38 children.

 In August 2022, many NGOs called for the launch of a European-led search and rescue effort in the Central Mediterranean to prevent further deaths.